David-LeK/vietnamese-historical-events/timelines_en.md

 *   **Aug.
 18-20, 1883:** A French fleet under Admiral Courbet attacked and captured the forts at the Thuan An estuary, threatening the capital city of Hue.
 *   **Aug.
 25, 1883:** The Hue court signed the Treaty of Quy Mui (Harmand Treaty), officially recognizing the French protectorate over all of Vietnam.
 *   **Dec.
 1883:** French forces attacked and captured Son Tay Citadel.
+*   **1884 - 1945:** France continued to administer the Spratly and Paracel Islands as territories of French Indochina.
 *   **Mar.
 12, 1884:** French forces captured Bac Ninh Citadel.
 *   **May 11, 1884:** France and the Qing dynasty signed the Tientsin Accord, in which the Qing agreed to withdraw their troops from Tonkin.
 *   **Jun.
 6, 1884:** The Hue court signed the Treaty of Giap Than (Patenôtre Treaty), which completely established the French protectorate over all of Vietnam.